nsnod/TaskPlusPlus/README.md

         * Retrieve lists from archive

 **What are the features that the project provides?**
-* Users can create tasks with a title, description, classification, priority, duration, and due date
+* Users can create tasks with a title, description, classification, priority, and due date
 * Tasks lists can be made that will contain multiple tasks within it
 * Each task will have the option to contain subtasks
 * Users will be able to manage all of their tasks and tasks lists with displaying, creation, deletion, and editing